Bipolar Marriage Statistics

 29% of people with bipolar disorder had cheated on their spouse 10 times or more

-Although there is little evidence suggesting non-bipolar spouse files a divorce more than bipolar spouses, there are studies in NCBI that outlines the impact of having a bipolar spouse on their marital relationship.
+Although there is little evidence suggesting that non-bipolar spouses file for divorce more often than their bipolar partners, there are studies in NCBI that outline the impact of having a bipolar spouse on the marital relationship.
 The result of the study says that the impact of bipolar disorder on spouses included self-sacrifice, caregiving burden, and emotional impact.
-And because bipolar have reactive behaviors and tend to lash out, it will become harder to control, which sometimes results in violence.
-Most caregiving spouses may experience consistent unhealthy relationships, burnt out, and danger will likely file for a divorce.